Blog

 • El Paso is a little shorter, March 25th through November 8th.

 • Austin is just a little longer, March 1st to November 30th.
-Again this is pretty easy to remember.
+Again this is pretty easy to remember because it’s from the beginning of March through the month of November.

 • Houston has a couple more weeks, February 19th to December 10th.

-• Amarillo has the shortest, April 21st through October 18th.
+• Amarillo has the shortest growing season, April 21st through October 18th.

 • Brownsville is virtually frost free the entire year, with frost possible from December 20th through January 25th.